fifteenfortyfive/website/README.md

 `./scripts/build.sh` will pull from the remote git repository, build the application, and then build the assets.

-`./scripts/deploy.sh` will start the application in the background and output logs to `log.fifteenfortyfive.txt`.
+`./scripts/deploy.sh` will start the application in the background and output logs to `log.mcsn.txt`.

 These scripts will likely be updated for a more robust deployment solution in the near future.